 Like EPA and DHA, DPA is also found in fatty fish and seal.
 Sometimes it goes by the name of clupanodonic acid, just to make life more confusing.
 Like DHA, DPA has 22 carbons.
 But more importantly, the DPA is formed in the omega-3 pathway between EPA and DHA.

-Why is this important?
-Apparently, DPA retroconverts to EPA.
+DPA retroconverts to EPA.
 Predominantly found in skeletal muscle and heart and kidney tissue, DPA is a potent inhibitor of COX-1, an enzyme which induces platelet aggregation, especially in women.
 Moreover, this omega-3 has wound-healing abilities and helps with the formation of new blood vessels.

 DPA is also involved in altering the gene expression – especially genes that reduce the synthesis of fat in the body.
 And DPA plays a part in reducing the expression of inflammatory genes too.